Open Access Dissertation

 With these models, the probability of miss is derived or numerically calculated.
 Simulations are provided to verify derived formulae for the probability of miss.
 Applying results in this study, a system designer can determine appropriate signal length and detection threshold settings in order to meet system specifications for signal detection.

 Brandenburg, Jacob C., "Detection Statistics Of Multiple-Pulse Optical Signals Through Atmospheric Turbulence" (2010).
 Wayne State University Dissertations.
-Paper 157.
+157.